swiftwasm/swiftwasm-action/README.md

+> [!WARNING]
+> Deprecated: This Action is no longer necessary.
+Please use [swiftwasm/setup-swiftwasm](https://github.com/swiftwasm/setup-swiftwasm) and carton version 1.0.0 or later.

 # SwiftWasm GitHub Action

 This action builds your project with the SwiftWasm toolchain and SDK, and has [`carton`](https://carton.dev) and its WebAssembly dependencies preinstalled.